Buying A Property to Get Citizenship

 Coast, City or Countryside

-The sunny Algarve coast offers a warm climate and a comfortable lifestyle to a significant portion of Portugal’s expat community.
-The Central and Western Algarve coast with many excursion areas and hotels attract many foreigners.
-Although there are popular towns in Olhão and Tavira, Eastern Algarve is generally less developed and is therefore receiving less demand.
+The sunny Algarve coast offers a warm climate and a comfortable lifestyle to a good number of expats in Portugal.
+The Central and Western Algarve coast with their numerous excursion areas and hotels attract many foreigners.
+Although there are popular towns in Olhão and Tavira, Eastern Algarve is generally less developed and, therefore, receives less demand.

 For those who prefer the city, Lisbon offers a vibrant city life.
 The capital has undergone a transformation in recent years and attracted many tourists.
-Now the city has become an important destination for investors from all over the world.
+The city is a key destination for investors from all over the world.

 Castelo Branco, Santarém and Leiria offer very nice farm houses in the country for those who want to pursue a rural lifestyle.